wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-enable/includes/roll-out.md

 #### Deploy the services

 Deploying each service typically requires provisioning to your tenant and some initial configuration.
-See the following table to understand how each of these services are deployed.
+See the following table to understand how each of these services is deployed.

 |Service|Provisioning instructions|Initial configuration|
 |-|-|-|